Showing posts with label Salem. Show all posts

 8. யிரவர் ரக்ஷை.

-The inscription pillar of Naarpathennayiravar merchant group
+The inscription pillar of the Naarpathennayiravar merchant group

 THIRTHANKARA AND DHARMADEVI YAKSHI – AS MALAIYAMMAN HILL TEMPLE AT THIYAGADURGAM of VILLUPURAM DISTRICT.

 This is of medium height with approximately 150 steps.
-During 13th century Vanakovaraiyan’s period this cave was used by the Jain monks teaching and worshiping.
-The cave has a Tirthankara in sitting posture with Mukkudai.
-A prabai is shown the back of Tirthankara’s head.
-Two samaratharis are faintly visible.
-At the center of the cave is the Dharmadevi in standing in threebanga posture under a tree with raw fruits/ not ripped.
-She holds three lotus flowers in right hand and keeps her left hand on a person who carries some material may be food.
-Two persons are shown on the top and a person & a lion are shown on her right.
-Dharmadevi is under worship by Hindus as Malaiamman.
-This Jain cave was converted as Malaiamman Temple by one Mr Muniswara Iyyer, son of Viswanatha Iyyer in 1768 AD.
-Walls were raised on the open sides and tiles are also paved on the floor.
-It was not known that whether Jain beds existed or not.
-The gurukkal Swaminathan is to be appreciated, for keeping both bas-reliefs without any modifications.
+During the 13th-century Vanakovaraiyan period, this cave was used by the Jain monks to teach and worship.
+The cave has a Tirthankara in a sitting posture with Mukkudai.
+A prabai is shown on the back of Tirthankara’s head.
+Two Samaratharis are faintly visible.
+At the centre of the cave is the Dharmadevi standing in the bangha posture under a tree with raw fruits/ not ripped.
+She holds three lotus flowers in her right hand and keeps her left hand on a person who carries some material food.

 சிறிய மலை சுமார் 150 படிகளுடன் கூடிய சமண தடயங்கள் இருக்கும் தியாக துர்கம் மலை. கற்கால மனிதர்களின் குகைதளங்களில் சமணதுறவிகள் உறைந்த மற்றும் வழிபாட்டுத்தலமாக இருந்ததற்கான அடையாளமே இங்கு இருக்கும் தீர்த்தங்கரர் மற்றும் தர்மதேவியின் புடைப்பு சிற்பங்களும் 13ஆம் நூற்றாண்டில் சிற்றரசன் வானகோவரையன் காலத்தில் தழைத்து ஓங்கியிருந்த சமண சமயம் பின்பு ஏற்பட்ட கால மாறுதல்களால் இக்குகையும் கைவிடப்பட்டது.
 18ஆம் நூற்றாண்டில் இக்குகை மலையம்மன் கோயிலாகவும், தர்மதேவி மலையம்மனாகவும் புக்குளத்தைச் சார்ந்த வைத்தியநாத ஐய்யரின் குமாரர் முனிஸ்வர ஐய்யரால் மாற்றப்பட்டது. படுக்கைகள் இருந்ததாகக் கருதப்படும் தரைத்தளத்தின் மீது புதிய தளம் அமைக்கப்பட்டு உள்ளது. தர்மதேவி தலையில் மகுடத்துடன் காய்கள் காய்த்து இருந்த மரத்தின் கீழ் நின்ற நிலையில் திரிபங்கமாக காட்டப்பட்டு இருந்தது. வலது கையில் தாமரை மலரை ஏந்தியும் இடதுகை உணவு பாத்திரம் ஏந்தியவரின் தலை மீது காட்டப்பட்டு இருந்தது. தலைக்கு மேல் இடதுபுறம் இருவரும் வலது காலின் அருகே ஒரு மனிதனும் சிங்கமும் காட்டப்பட்டு இருந்தது. இரு பிம்பங்களை எந்த வித மாறுதலும் இன்றி அப்படியே வழிபாட்டில் வைத்திருக்கும் சுவாமிநாத குருக்களுக்கு நன்றி.